debackerl/telxcc/README.md

     $ make CC=clang ↵

-Or maybe you can also copy any \*.ts files into current directory and build profiled version (if you *know* what are you doing):
+You can also copy any \*.ts files into the current directory and build a profiled version (up to 3% performance gain on repeat tasks):

     $ make profiled ↵